awesome-llama/procedural-sandbox/README.md

 1. Run `src/data_URL/process.py` to generate the data URL list data.
 2. Run `src/UI/UI_creator.py` to create the user interface list data.
 3. Run the goboscript build command. `goboscript build -i src -o "Procedural Sandbox.sb3"`.
 An sb3 file will be generated.
+4. Run `src/post-processing/main.py` to perform final clean up on the sb3 file.
-This can be opened up in Scratch or TurboWarp (recommended).
+5. The sb3 file can be opened up in Scratch or TurboWarp (recommended).

 If using Visual Studio Code, you can run the Build tasks.
-The default task does not generate data URL lists.
+The default task does not generate lists.
 Use the full build for this.